sumedh746/Quantium-Project/README.md

 ### Recommendation

 By understanding these preferences, we can more effectively target the **Mainstream - Young Singles/Couples** segment, optimizing product offerings to align with their purchasing habits and drive both retention and growth in sales.
-The Category Manager may consider boosting the category’s performance by strategically placing Tyrrells and smaller packs of chips in high-traffic, discretionary spaces near areas frequented by young singles and couples.
+The Category Manager should consider boosting the category’s performance by strategically placing Tyrrells and smaller packs of chips in high-traffic, discretionary spaces near areas frequented by young singles and couples.
 This placement would enhance visibility and encourage impulse purchases, potentially driving increased sales in these segments.